-- Make a chart for daily activities and have your child keep a record of occurrences.
+- Make a chart to keep a record of specific occurrences.
 You can chart sunny days, phone calls, books that have been read, and other activities.
 Later, you and your child can spend time counting the events.

-- Send your child on a scavenger hunt in his room, the back yard, or at the park.
-Have him collect the items he finds in a bag and identify the biggest/smallest, and tallest/shortest items.
+- Send your child on a scavenger hunt in their room, the back yard, or at the park.
+Have them collect the items they find in a bag and identify the biggest/smallest, and tallest/shortest items.

-- Designate your child as the official score keeper when playing games.
+- Designate your child as the official score keeper or banker when playing games.
 This promotes fairness as well as math skills.

 - Give your child a weekly allowance.
-Identify guidelines for how the money can be used, and allow the child to make spending and saving choices within the guidelines.
+Identify guidelines for how the money can be used, and allow them to make spending and saving choices within the guidelines.